Stock market glossary

 CREPMF:

 The Regional Council for Public Savings and Financial Markets is a regulatory body overseeing the WAEMU Regional Financial Market.
 It was created on July 3, 1996, by an agreement signed between the seven (7) states of the West African Economic and Monetary Union (WAEMU), to which Guinea-Bissau was added on July 7, 1997, following its accession to the Union's franc zone.
+Its main mission is to organize and oversee public offerings of savings, on the one hand, and to authorize and oversee participants in the Regional Financial Market, on the other.
+By Decision No. CM/13/09/2022, the CREPMF has changed its name to AMF.

 Stock market cycle: